abhash-rai/traffic-image-classifier/README.md

 _________________________________________________________________
 ```

-The model needs a 300x300 pixel color image represented a NumPy array with RGB (3 channels).
+The model needs input of a 300x300 pixel color image represented a NumPy array with RGB (3 channels).
 So, the input array must be of shape (1, 300, 300, 3).
 You don't have to worry about normalizing the pixel values (scaling by 1/255) because the first four layers of the model take care of it.

+It generates prediction confidence scores represented by 5 consecutive numbers, each corresponding to a specific class: congested_traffic, heavy_traffic, light_traffic, moderate_traffic, and traffic_unrelated (in the specified order).

 # Model Evaluation